ZhuRaiko/Resume-Keyword-Highlighter-Project/explanation/highlight_latex.md

             label, display_kw = meta

-            # Skip if disabled
             if label in disabled_labels:
                 continue

-            # Context validation for SOFT/RECRUITER
             if label in ('SOFT', 'RECRUITER'):
                 skip_match = False
                 if len(window) == 1: